dropbox/SwiftyDropbox/README.md

 #### Begin the authorization flow

-You can commence the auth flow by calling `authorizeFromController:controller:openURL` method in your application's view controller.
+You can commence the auth flow by calling `authorizeFromControllerV2:controller:openURL` method in your application's view controller.
 Note that the controller reference will be weakly held.
 For SwiftUI applications nil can be passed in for the controller argument and the app's root view controller will be used to present the flow.

 From your view controller: